Praqma/web-alliance/_pages/initiatives.md

 layout: front
 title: Recent initiatives
 ---

-**The CoDe Alliance** is gathering every six month.
-Gatherings are hosted by one of the members; we share thoughts, presentations, and demo results and new approaches.

 See [the gathering page]({{site.url}}/gatherings){: target="\_blank"} for our next gathering.

-Here is a list of our recent initiatives.
+Here is a list of our recent initiatives and topics we can dive into in the 8th gatering.

-## Git Phlow {#gitphlow}

-On the 7th gathering, we will demo the complete setup and showcase the pragmatic automated approach to working with git.
-We will dive into the different aspects of using _The Phlow_ and how they optimize your daily workflows.

-Git Phlow will soon be available with support for Atlassian Jira and Windows.
-The Continuous Delivery Storyline entails our Pretested Integration plugin for Jenkins, which now supports scripted pipelines and comes as a git extension, for increased flexibility.
-This is all made possible by Kamstrup, fellow CoDe Alliance member.
+Any member can participate in forming the agenda in our [Code Alliance Slack team](http://josra.slack.com/).

 ## Jenkins as Code {#jac}